open-policy-agent/library/kubernetes/mutating-admission/README.md

 ## Helper functions

 A common use case for mutating admission controllers is adding or modifying labels and annotations, so a small set of helper functions is provided to aid readability.
-See `example_mutation.reg` for some examples.
+See `example_mutation.rego` for some examples.